kalviumcommunity/ammubhai098ff/readme.md

 ## Project Overview

 This project recommends movies based on the user's mood.
 Whether you're feeling happy, sad, or excited, this app helps set or enhance your mood with the perfect movie.
-Designed primarily for movie lovers, it suggests films featuring favorite actors and directors, making the experience both fun and engaging.
+Designed primarily for movie lovers, making the experience both fun and engaging.

 ## Key Features